Royal Berkshire Militia: Commanders

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 In 1553 the Reading contingent at Queen Mary and King Philip's coronation wore blue coats with red crosses.
 In 1689–90 the Berkshire Militia wore grey coats.
 The Regimental Colour issued in 1759 carried the Coat of arms of the Duke of St Albans (as Lord Lieutenant) on a blue background, implying that the uniform Facing colour was also blue, which was retained when it became a 'Royal' regiment in 1804.
 In 1779 the regiment wore red coats faced in light blue.
 In 1794 militia officers were permitted to wear a blue undress uniform faced in red; this may have been extended to the permanent staff because in 1799 the Pay Sergeant was recorded as wearing a 'new blue coat and a new round hat' (the latter probably similar to the headgear of the Royal Marines).
 On joining the Berkshire Regiment in 1881 the militia battalion adopted its white facings but reverted to blue when the regiment was awarded the 'Royal' title in 1885.

 Around 1810 the officers' shoulder-belt plate bore a crown within a pierced rope garter inscribed 'Berkshire Militia'.
 From at least 1815 the officers' buttons carried the Royal cypher within a crowned star and garter, with 'Berkshire' (later 'Royal Berkshire') above the crown and 'Militia' beneath the star.
 These continued to be worn until 1881.

 The Shako star plate and officer's shoulder-belt plate around 1830 also had the St George's cross within the garter, with the title below.
 From 1855 the shako plate had a stag beneath a branch of an oak tree, surrounded by a garter inscribed Pro aris et focis ('For hearth and home').
 This badge and motto also appeared on the new regimental colour embroidered by 'the ladies of Berkshire' in 1855.
 The stag and oak tree was later adopted by the whole of Princess Charlotte's (Royal Berkshire Regiment) for their Home Service helmet plates and Glengarry caps.
 The helmet plate had a red background, traditionally worn by the 49th Foot after the Battle of Brandywine in 1777.
 A simpler dragon badge (awarded to the 49th Foot after service in China) was used throughout the regiment on Forage caps and collars.

-Regimental March
+Regimental march

 In 1792 Col the Earl of Radnor commissioned Zerubbabel Wyvill, a harpsichord and music master of Bray, near Maidenhead, to compose a Berkshire Militia March.
 It was scored for eight wind instruments, but by 1798 the regimental band was 20 strong.
 The band was maintained until the regiment was disembodied in 1816.